JSHSJ/test-account-manager/README.md

 sending the JSON around or sending specific login details to multiple people.

 Our usecase also shaped the structure of the JSON file / login.
 We hope it will be useful for other people as well.

-Oh yeah, also we wanted to try creating an extension for Chromium.

 ### Credits